 About

-The Biała Gallery was established in 1985 as part of the Centre for Culture in Lublin, a municipal cultural institution.
-This non-commercial gallery presenting artists’ original works is founded by Anna Nawrot and Jan Gryka.
-There are also working in the gallery Piotr Wysocki (graphic studio), Katarzyna Bartnik-Daniel and Agata Zwierzyńska.
+The Biała Gallery operated from 1985 to 2025 as part of the Centre for Culture in Lublin, a municipal cultural institution.
+It was a non-commercial, original gallery, founded and run by Anna Nawrot in partnership (until 2018) with Jan Gryka.
+There were also working in the gallery Katarzyna Bartnik-Daniel, Agata Zwierzyńska and Piotr Wysocki (graphic studio).

-The mission of the gallery is to present new art phenomena and tendencies in their many forms and manifestations.
+The mission of the gallery was to present new art phenomena and tendencies in their many forms and manifestations.
 The starting point for preparing the gallery’s programme was the desire to create our own artistic space for art that is up-to-date, unconventional and experimenting.
-The gallery has its own archive (documentation of exhibitions, books on art, art magazines, films) and publishes catalogues.
+Biała regularly published catalogues and mantained its own archive (exhibitions documentation, art b, art magazines, films).

-Biała has organized more than 350 exhibitions and meetings including group exhibitions presenting art outside Lublin.
+Biała has organized over 500 exhibitions and meetings, including group exhibitions, presenting art outside Lublin.
 Some of them are:

 Gallery also participated in the international contemporary art presentations such as Supermarket in Kulturhuset in Stockholm in 2011.